Matthew Perry biography

 Three years later, Perry tried again for sitcom success with Home Free.
 He starred as a young reporter who lives at home with his mother and his sister and her two kids.
 After a few months, the series was cancelled.
 Perry was cast in a pilot called LAX 2194, which was a futuristic look at an airport.
 It never aired, but he soon found the perfect project.
 Perry won a leading role in a new sitcom about a group of young men and women in New York City.

 Debuting in September 1994, Friends became one of the most popular television sitcoms of all time.
-Perry played the witty and sarcastic Chandler Bing who shared an apartment with an aspiring actor named Joey (Matt LeBlanc) and was a longtime friend of Ross (David Schwimmer).
-Completing the cast, Courteney Cox played Monica, Ross’s sister, Jennifer Aniston played Rachel, Monica’s roommate and Ross’s love interest, and Lisa Kudrow played Phoebe, the kooky, offbeat friend to all.
+Perry played the witty and sarcastic Chandler Bing who shared an apartment with an aspiring actor named Joey, played by Matt LeBlanc, and was a longtime friend of Ross, played by David Schwimmer.
+Completing the cast, Courteney Cox played Monica, Ross's sister, Jennifer Aniston played Rachel, Monica's roommate and Ross’s love interest, and Lisa Kudrow played Phoebe, the kooky, offbeat friend to all.

 The six actors proved to be a tight group both on- and off-screen.
 They banded together to renegotiate their contracts after Friends became a huge hit—a must-watch show for many Americans on Thursday nights.
 During the run of the show, however, Perry encountered some personal challenges.
 He battled addictions to alcohol and prescription medications.